Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

-\proof Let $\cG$ be any representative of the class $\mG$.
-Same initial remarks as stated in the proof of Theorem \ref{theo:BRext} hold here for $\cG$.
-Our main concern is the change in the number of internal and external bubbles and the independence of the final result on the representative $\cG$.
+\proof Let $\crrtG$ be a rank 3 w-colored graph.
+The same preliminary remarks of the proof of Theorem \ref{theo:BRext} hold also here for $\crrtG$, with adapted consideration, e.g. sHEs replace HRs.
+Our main concern is the change in the number of closed and open bubbles.